sketch-myname/Internal-bot/README.md

 ## Features

-- **Interactive Gameplay:** Engage with the bot in a variety of fun games.
+- **Interactive Gameplay**: Engage with the bot in a variety of fun games.
-- **User-Friendly Interface:** Easy to use commands and intuitive design.
+- **User-Friendly Interface**: Easy to use commands and intuitive design.

 ## Usage